Fourth-generation fighter

 USAF F-15 and F-16 alongside F/A-18 and F-14 of USN.
 While the F-14 was retired early for strategic and operational reasons, the former 3 are still serving as backbone platforms serving the United States Armed Forces air forces.

 Due to the dramatic enhancement of capabilities in these upgraded fighters and in new designs of the 1990s that reflected these new capabilities, they have come to be known as 4.5 generation.
 This is intended to reflect a class of fighters that are evolutionary upgrades of the fourth generation incorporating integrated avionics suites, advanced weapons efforts to make the (mostly) conventionally designed aircraft nonetheless less easily detectable and trackable as a response to advancing missile and radar technology (see stealth technology).
 Inherent airframe design features exist and include masking of turbine blades and application of advanced sometimes radar-absorbent materials, but not the distinctive low-observable configurations of the latest aircraft, referred to as fifth-generation fighters or aircraft such as the Lockheed Martin F-22 Raptor.

 The United States defines 4.5-generation fighter aircraft as fourth-generation jet fighters that have been upgraded with AESA radar, high-capacity data-link, enhanced avionics, and "the ability to deploy current and reasonably foreseeable advanced armaments".
 Contemporary examples of 4.5-generation fighters are the Sukhoi Su-30SM/Su-34/Su-35, Shenyang J-15B/J-16, Chengdu J-10C, Mikoyan MiG-35, Eurofighter Typhoon, Dassault Rafale, Saab JAS 39E/F Gripen, Boeing F/A-18E/F Super Hornet, Lockheed Martin F-16E/F/V Block 70/72, McDonnell Douglas F-15E/EX Strike Eagle/Eagle II, HAL Tejas MK1A, CAC/PAC JF-17 Block 3, and Mitsubishi F-2.
+Fourth Generation have special variant for EA such as EA-18G Growler, Griphen E/EA, Eurofighter EK, Panavia Tornado ECR, KF-21 EA, and J-16D.